 Listen to this post in about 4-minutes below.

-Since the 2018 Young Living Essential Oils’ Convention began, I have been providing you with resources and information on the new product releases.
+I have been providing you with resources and information on new essential oils resources.
 This is to empower you with education for their safe use and to take advantage of these new aromatic tools for living a healthy, non-toxic lifestyle.

 Last week, I started reviewing Kunzea essential oil.
-This is my favorite product that was released, because it is truly a unique essential oil.
+It is truly a unique essential oil.
 It is a single oil with a chemical makeup that makes it behave more like a blend.
 You can catch summary of its awe-inspiring properties, uses, chemistry, and my own personal experience by watching this video.

 After noting its profound emotional effect on me and the accolades of Kunzea ambigua form my essential oil mentors, it was my desire to continue to learn more and share it with you.
 Below is a summary of what I found.*